-When the employee agrees that this is the best way to end the employment relationship but does want to go through the process detailed above a settlement agreement may be reached.
+When the employee agrees that this is the best way to end the employment relationship but does not want to go through the process detailed above a settlement agreement may be reached.
 A Settlement Agreement ensures those dismissed by reason of redundancy cannot bring claims against Parkfoot for unfair selection/dismissal.

 FUEL PROMOTION POINTS

-Employees are eligible to participate in any points promotion (currently Nectar) on the same basis as members of the public.
+Employees are eligible to participate in any points promotion (currently BPMe Rewards) on the same basis as members of the public.
 They may only collect points as a result of their own purchase.
 Promotional points or other items offered to employees by customers should not be accepted.
 Any unwanted points remain the property of Parkfoot and may not be issued to other customers or kept for your own use.

 Any claims made on promotions collected by any other method than the approved one will be regarded as fraud and will lead to serious disciplinary action being taken, possibly resulting in dismissal.
 All promotions are monitored to identify any fraudulent activity.